 - Remove the cap by twisting it counter-clockwise.

 - Add the recommended Mazda brake fluid.
-This Mazda requires DOT 3 brake fluid, which is stamped on top of the cap.
+This Mazda requires DOT 3 brake fluid stamped on the cap.

 - Fill your Mazda brake reservoir with brake fluid until you reach the MAX/Full mark.
 Don’t fill it up to the TOP of the reservoir.